Living in Indonesia, A Site for Expatriates

 Skype

 Almost ubiquitous in the world of internet telephony, Skype is a software program that allows users to call other Skype clients for free or mobile/land lines for a low fee per minute.
-Video calls can also be made if both users have a webcam or other video input, though spotty Indonesia internet may prohibit this function.
-For mobile smartphone users, Skype apps are also available for iOS, Android and Blackberry phones.
+Video calls can also be made if both users have a webcam or other video input, though spotty Indonesia internet may inhibit this function.
+For mobile smart phone users, Skype apps are also available for iOS and Android phones.
 Skype

 Vonage